No results for ""

 Before embedding an SDK key into your application's LaunchDarkly configuration, you must identify which category of SDK you're using so that you can select the appropriate type of SDK key.

-The Account settings page lists three keys for each environment:
+The Environments list for a project displays three keys for each environment:

 • SDK key